marcoonroad/marcoonroad.github.io/_posts/2018-09-29-The-Next-Blockchains-from-The-Future.md

 To scale to "real-time", real-world, "instantaneous" payments, a trending on blockchains is to perform transfers outside the chain network.
 The Bitcoin's [Lightning Network](https://en.wikipedia.org/wiki/Lightning_Network) is the most famous example of that.
-Many Payment Providers (PoS/Gateway corporations) around the world are planning to open such BTC channel for their own Merchants.
+Many Payment Providers (PoS / Gateway corporations) around the world are planning to open such BTC channel for their own Merchants.

 There's also some Smart-Contract-based blockchains which perform off-chain contract code execution (for instance, AEternity's State